×

 Example:

-A 24/7 learning assistant allows staff to ask questions about routing, scheduling, notice requirements, and accommodations.
+Cut time-to-answer and keep the operation moving when staff need guidance right away.
 It returns concise answers sourced from approved local rules and manuals but does not provide legal advice.

 Example Solution 24 7 Learning Assistants illustration